IB Networking Toolkit

 So now you’ve got the templates and you’ve started filling in your own education and work experience entries – let’s go into this in more detail and see how to bankify your experience.

-“I’ve been getting a lot of tips on how to write it, mostly from my staff.
+“I’ve been getting a lot of tips on how to write [my resume], mostly from my staff.
 They really seem to be up on this stuff.
 They tell me I have to use the active voice for the resume.
 You know, things like “Commanded U.S. Armed Forces,” “Ordered air strikes,” “Served three terms as President.”
 Everybody embellishes a little.”

--President Bill Clinton, White House Correspondents Dinner, April 29, 2000
+-President Bill Clinton, White House Correspondents Dinner

 And that’s exactly what you should do: embellish a little.